Days of Dialogue Opens Conversation on Police-Community Relations in South L.A., Gets an Earful

 “Kids move so fast and they’re not good at keeping still,” she explained.
 She had been afraid that any sudden movements the kids made might have prompted officers to open fire first and ask questions later (as happened recently in South Carolina, when a trooper shot a man after instructing him to retrieve his license).

 To someone who has never experienced profiling or had a negative encounter with law enforcement, those sorts of reactions might seem like paranoia or even bias on the part of the speakers.
-For the participants in the dialogue, however, it was clear their apprehension and distrust might be better described as a trained response to years’ and years’ worth of, as participants put it, being “terrorized,” “pre-judged,” “abused,” “disrespected,” “harassed,” and “left unprotected” by officers.
+For the participants in the dialogue, however, it was clear their apprehension and distrust was a trained response to years’ and years’ worth of, as participants put it, being “terrorized,” “pre-judged,” “abused,” “disrespected,” “harassed,” and “left unprotected” by officers.

 Sue, also in her 70s and whose daughter was a detective, described how she could not get officers to respond when a neighbor — someone she recognized — was attempting to break into her home, with the apparent intent to assault her (as he had waited for her to arrive at home before attempting to break in).
 At the time they told her they couldn’t send any officers because no one was available to assist her.
 It was only after she called her daughter that the incident was taken seriously and officers were dispatched to her home to take fingerprints and follow up.